 “See?” says Judith.
 “Records are always important to the Germans.”

 “But it’s always changing,” Jana says.
 “You can never guess.
 The men laying railroad tracks into the city were important.
 Until their job was done.
-Then they were transported to the east.
+Then they were transported to the East.
 Working in the garden was important.
 Until winter came.
 Where do all those workers go?
-To the east.”
+To the East.”

 I think of Gran.
 What work will she do in the winter?
 Surely, Herr Offenmal wouldn’t let her go.